 Therefore, a detached instance is an object that has been persistent, but its Session has been closed.
 The reference to the object is still valid, of course, and the detached instance might even be modified in this state.

 A detached instance can be reattached to a new Session at a later point in time, making it (and all the modifications) persistent again.
 This feature enables a programming model for long running units of work that require user think-time.
-We call them application transactions, i.e., a unit of work from the point of view of the user.
+You may call them application transactions, i.e., a unit of work from the point of view of the user.

 session.close(); //user in detached state

 That’s all about transient, persistent and detached states of object in Hibernate.